 Rule 30

-.
+Voting shall normally be by show of hands.
+A roll call vote shall be taken if so requested by any Party.
+The roll call shall be taken in the English language alphabetical order.

-The vote of each Party participating in a vote shall be recorded in the report of the meeting.
+The overall result of the vote shall be recorded in the report of the meeting.
 Any party may request that its vote shall be explicitly mentioned in the report of the meeting.

 Rule 30bis

+Any amendment to decision 1997/2, and any other decision of the Executive Body pertaining to the Implementation Committee or its procedures, shall be made by consensus of the Parties to the Convention meeting within the Executive Body.

 XII.
 Languages